USDA-ARS-GBRU/Nezara_viridula_nosema_paper/analysis/20180604/readme.md

 OTU 6, corresponding to _Nosema maddoxi_ was analyzed to look at differences in the relative abundance in tissues of spotted and unspotted insects.

+The R markdown notebook can also be viewed on [rpubs](https://rpubs.com/arivers/N_viridula)